Sadków, Radom

-Sadków is a city district of Radom, Poland, located in the east part of the city.
+Sadków (/pl/) is a city district of Radom, Poland, located in the east part of the city.

 History

 Before the World War II, the current territories of the district were a part of the village of Sadków located outside the borders of Radom.
 After the war, part of the village of was incorporated into the city forming the district.

 Description

 A big part of the district is made by a military base and Radom Airport.